dzenanr/dartlero_tasks/README.md

 Example:

---dir --dir C:/Users/ridjanod/git/dart/educ
+--dir C:/Users/ridjanod/git/dart/educ

-By running the main function in the bin/dartlero_tasks.dart file, a model, with two entry points, will be initialized and saved in the given directory.
+By running the main function in the bin/dartlero_tasks.dart file, a model, with two entry points, will be initialized (and saved) in the given directory.
-For each entry concept, a file with the concept name and the json extension will be generated.
+For each entry concept, a file with the concept name and the json extension will be created.
+The next time, data from the two files will be loaded.

 You may open a file with a text editor.
 Use a
 [JSON pretty-printer] (http://jsonformatter.curiousconcept.com/)